Top 10 African Animals

 Serval

 The serval is a medium-sized wild cat native to Africa.
-It is known for its long legs, slender body, large ears, and a coat marked with bold black spots and stripes.
+It is known for its long legs, slender body, large ears, and coat marked with bold black spots and stripes.

 -